Vaibhavs006/AUTONOMOUS-SWARM-RESCUE/README.md

 | Detecting exploration completion | Sliding window convergence detection |

 ---

-## 🎓 Viva Preparation

-### Key Questions & Answers

-**Q1: What problem does this system solve?**
-*A: Autonomous exploration in unknown environments where communication with base can be lost.
-The system ensures agents can always find their way back using backtracking.*

-**Q2: Why use a swarm instead of single robot?**
-*A: Parallelism (faster exploration), redundancy (fail-safe), coverage (spread out), and robustness (graceful degradation).*

-**Q3: Explain the backtracking mechanism.**
-*A: Each agent maintains a stack of visited positions.
-When connection is lost, it pops positions from the stack, retracing its exact path back to base - like a breadcrumb trail.*

-**Q4: How does convergence detection work?**
-*A: Uses a sliding window of 30 ticks.
-If coverage change over this window is <0.5%, the system is converged (exploration complete).*

-**Q5: What design patterns are used?**
-*A: Singleton (SystemConfig), Factory (SwarmController), Observer (EventLogger), State (Agent states), Immutable Objects.*

-**Q6: What are the limitations?**
-*A: No obstacle avoidance, rule-based (no ML), grid-based (doesn't scale well), agents don't share information, static environment.*

-**Q7: Time complexity?**
-*A: O(n) where n = number of agents.
-Each agent operation is O(1) - constant time.*

-**Q8: How do you calculate path efficiency?**
-*A: (Unique tiles discovered / Total steps taken) × 100%.
-Higher means more productive steps.*

 ### Important Terminology
 - **Frontier-based Exploration**: Prioritizing unexplored areas
 - **State Machine**: Finite states with defined transitions